 "That's Doug Wilson's job to figure out," he said.

 At this point, Wilson is keeping his options open and, for the most part, his mouth shut.

 He won't get into ideal coaching philosophies -- up-tempo or deliberate? -- or personality types -- disciplinarian or player-friendly?
 Wilson does use the term "coaching staff" more than "head coach" when talking about the task ahead.
-And he said again Tuesday that he likes the idea of all players -- youth and veterans -- having to earn their ice time from a new man in charge.

 "It's not all bad that players have to re-earn their equity because there's a new face in there," Wilson said.
 "That's part of the process."

 He has said that he won't limit himself to coaches whose resume includes an NHL stint, leaving open the possibility of pulling someone from the minor leagues, colleges or Canadian juniors system.

 The list of former NHL coaches who might get consideration for the Sharks job is the same one that surfaces now when any vacancy occurs: Pat Burns, Bob Hartley, Paul Maurice, Joel Quenneville and Pat Quinn.